Aish El Saraya

 - There are 3 main components to this dessert.
 The first layer, the base, is made out of toasted or stale white sliced bread.
 I don’t recommend using any other bread like wheat for example.
 The bread is best stale or toasted then soaked rather than using fresh bread.

-- A simple syrup is also a necessary part of this dessert as its what gives a majority of sweetness to this dessert plus the bread gets soaked in this as well.
-This simple syrup is what uou commonly find in Arab desserts like knafeh, hareesa, atayef, baklawa, layali lebnan and so many more.
-It is really just a combination of water and sugar with a tad of orange blossom.
+- Simple syrup is also a necessary part of this dessert as it gives a majority of sweetness to this dessert plus the bread gets soaked in this as well.
+This simple syrup is what you commonly find in Arab desserts like knafeh, hareesa, atayef, baklawa, layali lebnan and so many more.
+It is just a combination of water and sugar with a tad of orange blossom.
 It simmers till it slightly thickens and that’s all there is to it!

 I will say that I didn’t grow up eating this dessert.
 After trying it, I wish I had!
-My Syrian childhood friend, Samira told me about it and shared her recipe with me and I was sold.
-I mean who doesn’t love bread, cream, syrup, and nuts!
+My Syrian childhood friend, Samira told me about it and shared her aish el-saraya recipe with me, and I was sold.
+I mean, who doesn’t love bread, cream, syrup, and nuts?
 This is a rendition of her aish el saraya that she makes for her family.

 For more no-bake desserts, check out:

 - Chocolate Lazy Cake